 1. Remuneration / Commission:

 The remuneration / commission if any shall be in accordance with the statutoryprovisions of the Act and the rules made there under for the time being in force.

 The Non-Executive / Independent Director may receive remuneration by way of fees forattending meetings of Board or Committee thereof.

-Provided that the amount of such fees shall not exceed the maximum amount as providedin the Companies Act 2013 per meeting of the Board or Committee or such amount as may beprescribed by the Central Government from time to time.
+Provided that the amount of such fees shall not exceed the maximum amount as providedin the Act per meeting of the prescribed from time to time.
 Boardor

 3. Limit of Remuneration / Commission:

 Remuneration / Commission may be paid to Non-Executive Directors within the monetarylimit approved by shareholders subject to the limit not exceeding 1% of the net profitsof the Company computed as per the applicable provisions of the Act.

 Pursuant to the provisions of section 134(3)(p) and Schedule IV of the Act and inaccordance to Regulation 17(10) and 25(4) of the Listing Regulations the Board hascarried out the annual performance evaluation of the Board as a whole various the Boardand of the individual Directors.
 The performance evaluation of the Independent Directorswas carried out by the entire Board.
 The Directors expressed their satisfaction with theevaluation process.
 The Board and the Nomination and Remuneration Committee reviewed theperformance of the individual Directors on the basis of the criteria such as TransparencyPerformance etc.